How to Study for the AP Chemistry Exam

 All questions involving organic compounds can be answered using topics in the curriculum such as bonding or intermolecular forces.
 There are no pure organic chemistry questions on the exam.

-The AP Chemistry Exam will take place on Monday, May 6th, 2024.
+The AP Chemistry Exam will take place on Tuesday, May 6th, 2025 at 8am local time.

 What to Bring to the AP Chemistry Exam